TritonDataCenter/mi-debian-hvm/README.md

 ## Development

-The following serves as a guide for adding support for new RHEL-like distributions and versions of existing distributions.
+The following serves as a guide for adding support for new Debian-like distributions and versions of existing distributions.

 Distribution-specific content is found in a per-distro subdirectory.
 For